Shlock Rock

 Shlock Rock is an American-Israeli Jewish rock band put together in December 1985 and officially founded in 1986, led by singer Lenny Solomon.
 The band parodies popular secular songs, substituting Jewish religious-themed lyrics.
 To date they have released 39 albums.
-Shlock Rock continues to record albums and perform live as of 2015, and to date has sold more than 200,000 CD's, tapes and DVDs in the contemporary Jewish rock arena.
+Shlock Rock continues to record albums and perform live as of 2015, and to date has sold more than 200,000 CDs, tapes and DVDs in the contemporary Jewish rock arena.
 Their music is a mix of pop-rock song parodies and original rock songs in English and Hebrew.
 The stated purpose of the band is to spread Jewish pride, identity and awareness throughout the Jewish community, for Jewish continuity.
 Solomon and Shlock Rock tour around the world, playing at concerts, schools, and Jewish events.
 They are thought to be the only Jewish music band to play a concert in all 50 states.